 Adversaries seek to re-identify users and learn sensitive private information about them from the sanitised information releases, such as the existence of relations between users, political affiliation, religious beliefs, etc. To that end, the adversary collects pieces of information that identifies each victim in a unique manner, so when the information is released the victims can be re-identified by matching the adversary knowledge to the released information.
-So-called active adversaries have the additional capacity of enrolling fake users in the network (also known as sybils), which engage in interactions with the targeted victims in order to create unique structural patterns that can later be used as fingerprints to re-identify the victims and infer private information about them.
+So-called active adversaries have the additional capacity of enrolling fake users in the network (also known as sybils), which engage in interactions with the targeted victims in order to create unique structural patterns that can be used later as fingerprints to re-identify the victims and infer private information about them.

-PrivDA aims to provide methods for safely releasing privacy-sensitive structural information from dynamic social networks, accounting for, and counteracting, the presence of active adversaries.
-The project focuses on studying how the dynamic nature of the networks and the release process can be exploited by active adversaries, as well as defining novel ways to quantify privacy in the dynamic scenario and proposing new models and algorithms to enable social network owners to safely release information in two manners: (1) periodically publishing anonymised versions of the underlying dynamic social graph, and (2) answering structural queries about the network.
+PrivDA aimed to provide methods for safely releasing privacy-sensitive structural information from dynamic social networks, accounting for, and counteracting, the presence of active adversaries.
+The project focused on studying how the dynamic nature of the networks and the release process can be exploited by active adversaries, as well as defining novel ways to quantify privacy in the dynamic scenario and proposing new models and algorithms to enable social network owners to safely release information in two manners: (1) periodically publishing anonymised versions of the underlying dynamic social graph, and (2) answering structural queries about the network.

-Project PrivDA is funded by Luxembourg's Fonds National de la Recherche, under the CORE program, junior track, Ref.
+Project PrivDA was funded by Luxembourg's Fonds National de la Recherche, under the CORE program, junior track, Ref.
 No. C17/IS/11685812.
-FNR's contribution amounts to 615,655 .
+FNR's contribution amounted to 615,655 .